Counties (Detached Parts) Act 1844: Census report 1833

-The Census (Great Britain) Act 1830 (also known as the "Population Act", 11 Geo.
-IV 30, prescribed the 1831 Census.
-This Act requested a schedule to be prepared by the Census Office as regards county boundary anomalies, which was published in 1833 under the title "Irregularities of Boundary of the Several Counties in England and Wales".
+The Census (Great Britain) Act 1830 (11 Geo.
+4. c.
+30) was prescribed the 1831 Census, and also known as the "Population Act".
+It requested a schedule to be prepared by the Census Office as regards county boundary anomalies, which was published in 1833 under the title "Irregularities of Boundary of the Several Counties in England and Wales".
 This detailed all known examples of county boundaries dividing parishes as well as of exclaves.

 Acts of 1839

-Two Acts of Parliament of 1839 addressed the problems associated with law enforcement in county exclaves:
+Two acts of Parliament of 1839 addressed the problems associated with law enforcement in county exclaves:

 The Counties (Detached Parts) Act 1839 allowed justices of the peace to act for enclaves surrounded by their county, although this left the question of jurisdiction open as regards exclaves surrounded by more than one county.

 Police constabularies established under the County Police Act 1839 were given jurisdiction over detached parts of other counties within their county territory in the same manner.

 Provisions

 Section 1 of the Counties (Detached Parts) Act 1844 read in part as follows:

-The Act went on to state (s.
-2) that the parts transferred would be incorporated in an existing:
+Section 2 of the act went on to state that the parts transferred would be incorporated in an existing:

-Hundred, Wapentake, Ward, Rape, Lathe, or other like Division by which it is wholly or for the most Part surrounded, or to which it is next adjoining, in the County to which it will thenceforth belong, unless the Justices of the County, [...] shall declare it to be a new or separate Hundred or other like Division [...].

-The Act itself did not list the areas transferred; these had already been detailed in "Schedule M" of the Parliamentary Boundaries Act 1832.
+The act itself did not list the areas transferred; these had already been detailed in "Schedule M" of the Parliamentary Boundaries Act 1832.